Henry Cavendish (politician): Disinheritance

-Henry was suspected of Catholic sympathies, communication and interest in Scottish and Continental politics, and later of involvement in the Bye and Main Plot, which led James VI and I to arrest Henry Brooke, Lord Cobham and Walter Raleigh.
+Henry was suspected of Catholic sympathies, communication and interest in Scottish and Continental politics, and later of involvement in the Bye and Main Plot, which led James VI and I to arrest Henry Brooke, Lord Cobham and Walter Raleigh in 1603.
 Nothing was proven, however, and his complicity deemed unlikely (he had campaigned years before against the Spanish and Hapsburgs and promoted alternate allies across the Muslim world.)
 Somehow, once again, Henry remained free.

-One unexplored possibility is that he and his sister, might have cared more for principle than pragmatism, and were simply intent to support the freedom of their loved ones to pursue a life of their own choosing....
-If so, they both paid a high price for it.
-To pursue freedom and the rights of the individual during such dark times would have required much courage.
-Henry certainly often took the unexpected path of more resistance while also honing a savvy knack for survival.
-Money or rank do not seem to have been among his highest values, preferring freedom of agency.
-Could he have been conflicted concerning the foundation of his families' fortunes as based upon his father's participation in the Dissolution of the Monasteries?

 Hot-headed Henry did receive an official reprimand by order on 30 May 1592.
 He was instructed to desist from hostility in a private armed feud which ensued between himself and William Agard (reason for conflict unknown).
 Both were engaged in pitched battle via their private armies until Henry's brother-in-law, Gilbert Talbot, 7th Earl of Shrewsbury intervened, asked the privy council that 'all matters of quarrell and pyke betwyxt them and theyrs' should be adjudicated by Robert Devereux Earl of Essex, and himself."
 Peace was soon after restored.
 (Gilbert Talbot, however, would later lose his seat on the Privy Council for he and his wife Mary's support of niece, Arabella Stuart.)

 When Bess of Hardwick died on 13 February 1608, it appears that Cavendish did not attend his mother's funeral.
 Long estranged, he received nothing from her in her will.
 He did inherit Chatsworth from his father's estate after his mother's death, but without its contents; a hard blow for one who had chosen and supplied so much of it.
 As a result, and in order to pay off his debts, he sold the estate intact to his brother William the following year.
 William allowed Henry and Grace to live at Chatsworth until the time of Henry's death in 1616.
 Henry is buried at his brother's side in St. Peter's Church, Edensor, Derbyshire.